AbbieNgXinYi/Gamenian/README.md

 ### Video Installation
 1) In our setup, we have 2 projectors setup(1 for table, 1 for the projection screen)

-1) *Set up 2projectors(1 for coffee table, 1 for the wall/screen)*
 ![Alt text](images314Github/-6339063505319213120_121.jpg)

 2) The position of the projector for the table is faced down while the projector for the projection screen is faced forward.

 ![Alt text](images314Github/SGCAM_20230530_173849279.jpg)

-3)
-Both projectors would be connected to the media server via HDMI.
+3) Both projectors would be connected to the media server via HDMI.
    We required the use of 2 DP to HDMI Adapters as the server only accepts DP and we only had HDMI cables.

 ![Alt text](images314Github/SGCAM_20230606_143235204.jpg)